|Born||June 30, 1970|

 |Known for||Being Member of Parliament|

-Paul Madzore is a Zimbabwean politician.
+Paul Madzore is a Zimbabwean politician and musician.
 He was a member of parliament for the MDC-T party led by Morgan Tsvangirai before he defected to the newly formed MDC Renewal Team led which was led by Tendai Biti.

 Madzore was elected member of parliament in 2013 for Glen View south constituency in Harare.
 After the elections which ushered him into parliament, his party led by Tsvangirai was followed by internal factional wars which resulted in a breakaway by some senior members.
 The breakaway party was led by Tendai Biti and Elton Mangoma.
 The breakaway party became to be known as MDC Renewal Team.
 Madzore was one of the 21 members of parliament from the MDC T who had defected to the newly formed party.